Key Takeaways:

 Lethargy

 Excessive lethargy or lack of interest in normal activities can signal an underlying illness.
-Hamsters that all day and no longer run in wheels require prompt veterinary care.
+Hamsters that sleep all day and no longer run in wheels require prompt veterinary care.

 Labored Breathing